skupperproject/skupper/cmd/bootstrap/README.md

 -p <platform>    podman, docker, systemd
 -n <namespace>   if not provided, the namespace defined in the bundle is used (if none, default is used) -x               remove site and namespace
--d <directory>   dump static tokens into the provided directory
+-d <directory>   dump static links into the provided directory
 ```

 ## Usage